tingenlam/Instagram-Statistics/README.md

 Do note that:
 - Use a throwaway account to avoid suspension as Instagram tracks suspicious log in activity.
-- In order to search up users, the target_user must either be a public profile, or the logged in account must be following the target_user.
+- In order to search up users, the target_username must either be a public profile, or the logged in account must be following the target_username.
 - If you encounter an error, just log in via the app once for verification.